These Dreams: Music video

 A music video was made for the song, recorded via Capitol Records and directed by Jeff Stein.
 The clip for the track, which used the single version instead of the album version, received heavy airplay from MTV and was the third of four US Top 10 singles from Heart.
 This version (slightly shorter) does not have the second strophe of the original verses.

 In the video, Nancy Wilson sings as she looks out over a pool of water and plays guitar in other sequences.
 Ann Wilson sings with her from shadow and the other band members have brief appearances performing the song.
 Wilson plays a Dean guitar as well as a petite sail-shaped electric guitar, created by luthier David Petschulat.

-Versions and formats

-A remix of the track, at a length of 5 minutes and 25 seconds, appears on a UK limited laser-etched, one-sided 12" single edition upon which a scratch vocal is used.
-Nancy had not gotten sick yet at this point but had come down with a cold when the time came to lay down the chart-topping production vocal.
-The UK CD single edition featured the B-side track "Heart of Darkness", a track which is only available in CD format on that edition.
-Additionally, in the UK, a limited 7" picture disc edition was released and in 1987, after the success of "Alone", "These Dreams" was re-released as a double A side with "Never".